alexlayton/fyp/site/_posts/2012-11-11-Data-Structures.md

 {% endhighlight %}

 Since I'm working with three types of reminders I could have store them all in the same place along with the type of each reminder.
 Instead, I've created an array for each type of reminder.
 These are conceptually used as a stack with push, peek and pop methods.
 When any of these methods are called the type of reminder is passed in and it is stored or fetched from the corresponding stack.
 This means I don't have to differentiate between adding different reminders and keeps reminders separate so the arrays can be easily used to implement table views.

-This class has a private sorting method which keeps the stacks in order sorted by date.
+This class also has a private sorting method which keeps the stacks in order sorted by date.
 This means when you peek or pop you get the reminder with the nearest date.
 By keeping the reminders in this order I only ever have to care about the reminder at the top, hence the stack.
 The method declaration with a '+' is a class method.
 This method returns a singleton which provides a central store throughout the app.
 This can easily be saved and loaded using something like NSCoder.

 Next I'll look at some of the objective-c @-sign stuff.